xqd7aq/fastapi-devcontainer/README.md

 4. You will be prompted in the lower-right corner of the screen that a Devcontainer configuration has been detected for this folder, asking if you would like to reopen it within the container.
 Click the **Reopen in Container** button to do so.

 5. Once the project reopens in the container, your terminal will display the container environment, running as the `vscode` user, and your project will be in a new path (that does not exist on your local system).
 Software and paths will be consistent for all users.
+Take a moment to query the path to Python3, or jq, etc.

 6. This project contains a simple Python API framework called FastAPI.
 To run a preview of the application, run this command: